Events

 Within Event Portal, an event is an object that defines the properties that describe and categorize actual event instances.
 Each event in Designer defines an event type that represents event instances produced in an event-driven architecture (EDA).
 An event instance is a single occurrence of an event message that is produced.

-You can create events in Designer and you can add events to Designer by importing Kafka topics from your runtime data in Runtime Event Manager.
+You create events in Designer.
+You can also add Kafka events to Designer by importing Kafka topics from your runtime data in Runtime Event Manager.
 For more information, see Importing Kafka Objects.

 This section includes the following tasks: